rsnodgrass/helium-hotspot-cli/README.md

 # helium-hotspot-cli

-Simple command-line interface for common administration tools for hotspots that expose management APIs.
+Simple command-line interface for common administration tools for hotspots that expose management APIs. **This was quickly hacked together to provide a mechanism for automating onboarding/managing hotspots of large numbers of hotspots.**

-**PLEASE CONTRIBUTE!
-This was quickly hacked together to provide a mechanism for automating onboarding/managing hotspots of large numbers of hotspots.**
+**PLEASE CONTRIBUTE!**

 ## Installation